qlawmarq/qlawmarq.net-contents/blogs/en/iphone-macos-remote-development-tailscale-shellfish-tmux.md

 open -a Tailscale
 ```

-1. When Tailscale launches, follow the login instructions
+1. Once the Tailscale app launches, follow the instructions to log in
 2. Authenticate with an SSO provider (Google, GitHub, etc.)
-3. Once connected, note the **Tailscale IP address assigned to macOS**:
+3. After connection is complete, **check the Tailscale IP address assigned to macOS**:

 ```bash
 tailscale ip -4